cp3402-students/cp3402-2021-site-cp3402-project-team02/site.md

 1. In the WordPress admin panel select `Customize > Media Player` from the left navigation sidebar.

 2. Enter the URL of the `MP3` audio file you wish to add into the `URL` field.

+## How to change the logo
+1. In the WordPress admin panel select `Appearance > Customize > Site Identity` from the left navigation sidebar.

+2. Click `Select logo` and upload the logo you wish to use for the website.

+3. Click publish to save and publish your changes.